 The final word on improving mental health in law firms

 Law firms are slowly realising the impact of failing to address poor mental health in the legal profession.
-Those that adopt a proactive approach, encouraging employees to be open and implementing preventative measures, will improve the legal sector as a whole.
-Best of all: by making lawyers’ mental health a priority, they’ll improve the lives of their most valuable asset.
+Those who adopt a proactive approach, encourage employees to be open and implement preventative measures will improve the legal sector.
+Best of all, by prioritising lawyers’ mental health, they’ll improve the lives of their most valuable asset.

 Can you be a lawyer with a mental illness?